woocommerce/woocommerce/docs/localization-translation/translating-woocommerce.md

 ## Making your translation upgrade safe

-> **Note:** We are unable to provide support for customizations under our [Support Policy](https://woo.com/support-policy/).
-If you need to further customize a snippet, or extend its functionality, we highly recommend [Codeable](https://codeable.io/?ref=z4Hnp), or a [Certified WooExpert](https://woo.com/experts/).

 WooCommerce keeps translations in `wp-content/languages/plugins`, like all other plugins.
 But if you wish to include a custom translation, you can use the directory `wp-content/languages/woocommerce`, or you can use a snippet to load a custom translation stored elsewhere:

 ```php